zhangzw12319/DDAG_mindspore/README.md

-- In `utils.py`, `IdentitySampler` used to sample different identities and images in both visible and infrared(thermal) modal, and we set random seed in IndentitySampler.
-This randomness will affect both testing part in `train.py` and inference in `eval.py`.
-Therefore small different rank-1 and mAP fluctuation(about 1%) between `train.py` testing and `eval.py  `inference even on the same checkpoint files may be observed.
+- In `utils.py`, `IdentitySampler` used to sample different identities and images in both visible and infrared(thermal) modal, and we set random seed in `IndentitySampler`.
+This randomness will affect both inference part in `train.py` and in `eval.py`.
+Therefore small different rank-1 and mAP fluctuations(about 1%) between inference in `train.py` and `eval.py  ` may be seen even on the same training results.

-- When testing on RegDB dataset, there is a `--trial` argment specifying which id to be selected; different  `--trial`  choosing may cause slight rank-1 mAP fluctuation.
+- When testing on RegDB dataset, there is a `--trial` argument specifying which id to be selected; different  `--trial`  choosing may cause slight rank-1 mAP fluctuation.